sindresorhus/sindresorhus.github.com/source/content/apps/day-progress.md

 A shortcut can be run from the menu bar, using a global keyboard shortcut, from Spotlight, or from Raycast.
 You can even use [Shortery](https://apps.apple.com/us/app/shortery/id1594183810?mt=12) to make it run automatically, for example, when you change to the work focus.

+#### Hide the system clock {#hide-system-clock}

+You could use Day Progress as an abstract clock instead of the system clock, to minimize anxiety and distraction from time, enhancing focus and productivity.

+Unfortunately, it's not possible to fully hide the built-in menu bar clock.
+However, you could make it an analog clock, which makes it a lot less visible.
+In “System Settings › Control Center › Clock Options”, choose the analog clock and disable showing the date.

 <br>

 ### Frequently Asked Questions {#faq}